 Marketing Dive has reached out to clarify whether Typeface’s underlying technology is a proprietary AI solution and will update this story pending a response.
 Ownership has been one of the biggest ethical questions around generative AI, as models are often trained on existing human-made materials scraped from the internet.

 Typeface’s debut shows how AI is quickly expanding beyond more experimental bets into the enterprise space.
 Its backers at the same time speak to rising interest in generative AI in the Big Tech arena.
-Google and Microsoft are both betting on language-learning models to evolve their search engines, with the latter working closely in partnership with ChatGPT developer OpenAI.
+Google and Microsoft are both betting on large language models to evolve their search engines, with the latter working closely in partnership with ChatGPT developer OpenAI.

 In related news, Bain & Company and OpenAI last week announced a pact that will see the consultant use the startup’s tools to develop more bespoke digital solutions for clients.
 Coca-Cola is the first company to take advantage of the alliance, with executives claiming it will “unleash the next generation of creativity.”